Runsheng/trackcluster/doc/source/design.md

 With the new RNA002 kit and new basecall models, the read quality is improved to 92% for most samples.
 And 8% (instead of >15%) of error rate would allow for the junction self-correction before clustering.
 So we also included the junction self-correction methods, and also the clustering methods using junctions (trackclusterj method).
 The time complexity for trackclusterj is roughly O(nlogn) for most of the cases, which is acceptable for the high expressed genes.
+The RNA004 kit is even better, with the read quality improved to 96% for most samples.
+The error rate is around 4-5%, which is much lower than the previous kits.
+And the junction mod can work pretty well for these two kits.

+The junction self-correction method is not designed for the original RNA001 kit, as the error rate is too high.
+The junction self-correction method works well for RNA002/004 kits, and it is not recommended to use for RNA001 data or RNA002 data using old versions of Guppy (before 3.3), or even ablacore with read accuracy around 83%.